PraneelUJ/Praneel-Joshi_23110254_Electoral-Bonds-Website/README.md

 2. Upload two CSV files, 'individual.csv' and 'party.csv', as tables with names "Purchase_Details"  and "Redemption_Details" in the database.

+3. Create a user in SQL using the command below.
+CREATE USER 'testing'@'%' IDENTIFIED BY 'password'; GRANT ALL PRIVILEGES ON .
+TO 'testing'@'%' WITH GRANT OPTION;

-3. Setup Flask Application:
+4. Setup Flask Application:

-4. Open a terminal and install Flask and Flask-MySQLdb using pip: pip install Flask Flask-MySQLdb.
+5. Open a terminal and install Flask and Flask-MySQLdb using pip: pip install Flask Flask-MySQLdb.

-5. Open the python.py file and write your MySQL password.
+6. Open the python.py file and write your MySQL password.

-6. Run the Flask Application:
+7. Run the Flask Application:

-7. Run the python.py file.
+8. Run the python.py file.

-8. The website will be live on localhost.
+9. The website will be live on localhost.
-9. Visit the link displayed in the terminal to open the website.
+10. Visit the link displayed in the terminal to open the website.

 Q1